 - Limited plan options based on location

-- Monthly premiums on the higher side based on location
+- Monthly premiums are on the higher side based

 - Some plans require referrals

 - Some plans require a primary care physician

 As with all Medicare Advantage Plans, the pricing and availability of a Florida Blue Medicare Plan differ based on location.

 Florida Blue offers several types of Medicare Advantage Plans to Medicare beneficiaries.
 While some counties offer up to 10 plans, others provide only one option.